 It goes close up on the activities of these blue-collar workers until you can almost smell the sawdust.
 With a great balance of both acknowledging the role of a blue-collar worker and also revealing that there is a bit of “hands-on” in all of us, this commercial hits the mark of connecting to a very wide audience.

 Often, the best way to imagine ourselves using a product is to see someone we look up to enjoying them.
 Wolverine Boots both honors the “path forgers” and gives us a little inspiration with their simple yet powerful blog featuring nine hard-working and innovative men and women from various industries.

 Caleb, a latte artist who enjoys woodworking, and Morgen, a bridge-builder, help us see what’s possible and maybe even get us thinking about how those boots could help us put in all those miles safely and comfortably.

 With a long history of appealing to the working class, Ford Trucks highlights some of the best work on its active and innovative Twitter feed.

 From vintage “throw-back” photos of trucks of days gone to their pithy announcements regarding energy efficiency in their newer products, they handle marketing with their audience squarely in mind.

 Perhaps their most thrilling content comes in the form of the upcoming Raptor R launch, which had the company using the hashtag #ScaryFast and mocking scary movie posters and trailers to create buzz around the new product.
 Its nimble attempt to be relevant to a wider audience is something to appreciate.

-Tips for creating blue-collar content that shines
+Creating blue-collar content marketing that shines

 First, it’s best to consult with someone who lives the blue-collar life before creating content, as it’s not just about an occupation; it really is a lifestyle.